 Insurance & Reinsurance

 William regularly advises insurer clients on coverage, defence and recovery, and settles pleadings on their behalf.
 Shortly after completing pupillage, he spent six months on part-time secondment at a leading insurance/re-insurance law firm in the City of London, where he gained in-depth experience of a wide range of commercial, property damage and construction disputes worth up to £20 million.
-He can also advise on coverage in EL/PL, RTA and product liability claims.
+He can also advise on coverage and defence in EL/PL, RTA and product liability claims.

-- Successfully representing the defendant at the trial of a coverage dispute concerning damage to a luxury car alleged to have been caused by vandalism.
+- Successfully representing the defendant insurer at the trial of a coverage dispute concerning damage to a luxury car alleged to have been caused by vandalism.

 William is a member of the British Insurance Law Association.